Engineering Math Prep Academy

 - not work during the summer program

-If you are living at Scott Hall, Maverick Village or University Village during the academic year, you should contact the following before July 25 to move in earlier than your scheduled move-in date (an additional fee will apply):
+If you are living at Scott Hall, Maverick Village, University Village or JPII Newman Center during the academic year, you should contact the following (before July 22) if you wish to move in earlier than your scheduled move-in date (an additional fee per night may apply):

-Acceptance to the AcademyIf you are accepted to the academy and have received a confirmation from the college, the following is necessary to complete the process:
+Acceptance to the AcademyIf you are accepted to the Academy and have received a confirmation from the college, the following is necessary to complete the process and reserve your spot:

-- The $200 payment should be sent in the form of a check or money order made out to “University of Nebraska-Lincoln” and mailed to the address below.
-The academy fee must be received by July 25.
-If you are interested in attending the math prep academy but need financial assistance. please contact Alma Ramirez-Rodgers (see information below).
+- The $200/$250 payment should be paid online here or sent in the form of a check or money order made out to “University of Nebraska-Lincoln” and mailed to the address below.
+The Academy fee must be received no later than July 15 (no refunds after this date).
+If you are interested in attending the Math Prep Academy but need financial assistance, please contact Alma Ramirez-Rodgers (see information below).

 UNL College of Engineering